Arthur Matthews (rugby league): Playing career

 In May 1919 he played in a trial match to make the New Zealand team.
 The match was played at Victoria Park and he was listed in the centres.
 Subsequently, he was selected for the New Zealand team on their 1919 tour of Australia.
 He was named in the reserves to play for New Zealand in a warm up match against Auckland but did not take the field.

 Matthews played in 3 of the 11 tour matches, being used in 3 different positions.
-He debuted for New Zealand against Tamworth on June 11, playing in the centres.
+He debuted for New Zealand against Tamworth on 11 June, playing in the centres.
 New Zealand won the match 21–13.
-His next match was against Ipswich Firsts on June 26 where he played fullback in an 11–8 win.
+His next match was against Ipswich Firsts on 26 June, where he played fullback in an 11–8 win.
 He kicked a goal and this was to be his only points for New Zealand.
-His third match was against Rockhampton on July 9.
+His third match was against Rockhampton on 9 July.
 This time he was to play in the halfback position and this was to be the last game he would play for New Zealand.
 New Zealand would also win this match 23–0.

 Unusually Matthews did not represent Auckland until after he had played for New Zealand.
 Partly this was due to the fact that so few Auckland representative matches were played in previous seasons due to the war.
 He played for the “Rest of Auckland” team against the touring side on their return.
 Auckland was to lose 30–45 in front of 6,500 spectators at Victoria Park.
 This was to be the only time he pulled on the Auckland jersey.

 In 1920 he again turned out for the North Shore team but at the end of the season on 8 September he was granted an open transfer by the Auckland Rugby League to play for any club outside the Auckland league district in their weekly meeting.
-It is unknown as to where he was moving to or if he played again.
+Though it appears that he turned out for Ponsonby in their Roope Rooster semi final loss just days later.

+Bowls and Yachting

+In 1923 Matthews was the skipper of the Rona yacht which won the Sanders Cup in the Auckland Province.
+Then in 1932 Matthews won the champion of champions bowls title in Auckland.